pydata/xarray/doc/why-xarray.rst

-with multi-dimensional scientific data, and its use of dimension names instead of axis labels (``dim='time'`` instead of ``axis=0``) makes such arrays much more manageable than the raw numpy ndarray: with xarray, you don't need to keep track of the order of arrays dimensions or insert dummy dimensions (e.g., ``np.newaxis``) to align arrays.
+with multi-dimensional scientific data, and its use of dimension names instead of axis labels (``dim='time'`` instead of ``axis=0``) makes such arrays much more manageable than the raw numpy ndarray: with xarray, you don't need to keep track of the order of an array's dimensions or insert dummy dimensions of size 1 to align arrays (e.g., using ``np.newaxis``).

 The immediate payoff of using xarray is that you'll write less code.
 The long-term payoff is that you'll understand what you were thinking when you come